 Why has Coworking SA appointed a Brutal Pixie as its Roving Writer?

-buy gabapentin from india On Friday 13 July 2018, the Coworking South Australia Association announced that Leticia Mooney, Queen Pixie at Brutal Pixie, has been appointed as the organisation's "roving writer".
+On Friday 13 July 2018, the Coworking South Australia Association announced that Leticia Mooney, Queen Pixie at Brutal Pixie, has been appointed as the organisation's "roving writer".
 Her brief?
 To shine a light on the coworking spaces in the state, and the businesses that use them.

 Imagine this.
 You've recently quite your job to go out and start freelancing, to take advantage of the gig economy.
 After six months of talking to your wall at home, and craving both other people and something new to look at, you go out hunting for a coworking space.
 You start on Google, and find yourself overwhelmed; but eventually you find Coworking SA's website, which lists all of the spaces.
 The trouble is, there are 27 or more, and you still have no idea where to start.
 They all look awesome.

 Enter, Coworking SA's roving writer, Leticia Mooney.
 She is super excited.

 'I'm excited for a couple of reasons.
 The first is that I've been coworking since 2013, at Majoran, which was the first coworking space in Adelaide.
 Since then, coworking has absolutely exploded, and I haven't even been into most of the spaces myself.
 It's an opportunity to get some real insight with fresh eyes, and to tell the world about it.'